 Information Type Description Date The date the event occurred Time The time the event occurred (to 10ms resolution).
 Origin Fault, Warning and Auto Bypass events may originate from the Master, Rectifier, or Inverter modules.
 See Table 6-5 Event The event types.
 See Table 6-4 and Table 6-7 Code The unique numerical code for the event.
-See Table 9-2 .
+See Table 9-2.
 Description For a system event this column shows a description of any Fault, Warning or Auto Bypass.
 See Table 9-2 for a full list of the event descriptions.

-Table 6-3: Event Log columns
+Table 6-3: Event log columns

-Event Type Description Start Local Local Start Command Stop Local Local Stop Command Reset Local Local Reset Command Start Remote Remote Start Command.
-This includes Modbus Stop Remote Remote Stop Command.
-This includes Modbus Reset Remote Remote Reset Command.
-This includes Modbus Start Auto Automatic Start e.g., return to RUN operation after Auto Bypass condition or Power Up Stop Auto The PCS100 AVC-40 has gone into "stopped" state after a power up.
+Event Type Description Start Local Local Start Command Stop Local Local Stop Command Reset Local Local Reset Command Start Remote Remote Start Command, (including Modbus) Stop Remote Remote Stop Command, (including Modbus) Reset Remote Remote Reset Command, (including Modbus) Start Auto Automatic Start e.g., return to RUN operation after Auto Bypass condition or Power Up Stop Auto The PCS100 AVC-40 has gone into "stopped" state after a power up.
 Info Indicates a change in Status.
 Fault Fault condition detected.
 See Table 9-2 for a full list of the fault codes.
 Warning Warning condition detected.
 See Table 9-2 for a full list of the warning codes.
 Auto Bypass Start Start of an auto bypass condition.
-See Table 9-2 for a full list of the auto bypass codes.
-Auto Bypass End End of an auto bypass condition Power Up Power Up Clock Set The time has been changed.
-The amount the time in seconds has changed by is also displayed
+See Table 9-2 for a full list of the auto bypa Auto Bypass End End of an auto bypass condition Power Up Power Up Clock Set The time has been changed.
+The amount the time in seconds has chan displayed

 Origin Description System Events originating from the master module.
 Rectifier Events originating from rectifier module.
-Inverter Events originating from inverter module.
+1 to 16 Inverter Events originating from inverter module.1 to 16